-The common cold is the usual cause for a partial, temporary loss of smell; this will clear up on its own.
-Any obstruction in the nasal passages, such as polyps, also may cause at least a partial loss of smell.
-Aging, or even a brain tumor, may cause a complete and permanent loss of smell.
+The common cold is a frequent cause for a partial, temporary loss of smell.
+Chronic sinus infection also may result in a loss of smell.
+Other obstructions in the nasal passages, such as polyps, also may cause at least a partial loss of smell.
+Normal aging is often the cause of a progressive, complete, and permanent loss of smell.

 Problems with the inner lining of your nose